yorgsite/_dom/README.md

 # _dom

-A basic but powerful micro library for html &amp; css creation with js.
+A basic but powerful light library for html &amp; css creation with js.

 + Easy creation of html elements and css rules.
-+ Basic templating.
++ Full html templating.
 + Interacts exclusively with native browser API.
 No proxies or intrusive attributes except for custom models.